unoplatform/uno/doc/articles/migrating-to-uno-5.md

     host.Run();
 }
 ```

 #### Migrating `ApplicationData` on Skia targets

 Previously, `ApplicationData` was stored directly in `Environment.SpecialFolder.LocalApplicationData` folder, and all Uno Platform apps shared this single location.
 Starting with Uno Platform 5.0, application data are stored in application-specific folders under the `LocalApplicationData` root.
 For more details see the [docs](features/applicationdata.md).
 To perform the initial migration of existing data you need to make sure to copy the files from the root of the `LocalApplicationData` folder to `ApplicationData.Current.LocalFolder` manually using `System.IO`.

 #### Updating the Windows SDK from 18362 to 19041

 If your existing libraries or UWP/WinAppSDK projects are targeting the Windows SDK 18362, you'll need to upgrade to 19041.
 A simple way of doing so is to replace all occurrences of `18362` to `19041` in all your solution's `csproj`, `.targets`, `.props`, and `.wapproj` files.

 #### The Uno.[UI|WinUI].RemoteControl package is deprecated

 The `Uno.[UI|WinUI].RemoteControl` is deprecated and should be replaced by `Uno.WinUI.DevServer` (or `Uno.WinUI.DevServer` if you're using UWP).

 This is not a required change, as the package `Uno.[UI|WinUI].RemoteControl` transitively uses `Uno.WinUI.DevServer`, but the package will eventually be phased out.

 ## List of other breaking changes

-#### `ShouldWriteErrorOnInvalidXaml` now defaults to true.
+#### `ShouldWriteErrorOnInvalidXaml` now defaults to true

 Invalid XAML, such as unknown properties or unknown x:Bind targets will generate a compiler error.
 Those errors must now be fixed as they are no longer ignored.

 #### ResourceDictionary now requires an explicit Uri reference

 Resources dictionaries are now required to be explicitly referenced by URI to be considered during resource resolution.
 Applications that are already running properly on WinAppSDK should not be impacted by this change.

 The reason for this change is the alignment of the inclusion behavior with WinUI, which does not automatically place dictionaries as ambiently available.

 This behavior can be disabled by using `FeatureConfiguration.ResourceDictionary.IncludeUnreferencedDictionaries`, by setting the value `true`.